Chisel-Team/Chisel/README.md

 Chisel
 =======
 Chisel is a mod for Minecraft which adds aesthetic blocks to the game through the use of a chisel.
-Originally created by AUTOMATIC_MAIDEN, it was ported to Minecraft 1.7.2 by asie, and maintained by Pokefenn.
+Originally created by AUTOMATIC_MAIDEN, it was ported to Minecraft 1.7.2 by asie, and maintained by Pokefenn during 1.7.10 and now maintained by Cricket.

 Issue Reporting
 ----------------